wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  As the jamtur01/webapp image is built the build variable will be set to 1234 and the webapp_user variable will inherit the default value of user. #ñspace
 		- -
 		- -
-		- If you are trying to unzip something or you are dealing with a URL, then you must use ADD instead of COPY #card
+		- If you are trying to unzip something or you are dealing with a URL, then you must use ADD instead of COPY #car
 			- The COPY instruction is closely related to the ADD instruction.
 The key difference is that the COPY instruction is purely focused on copying local files from the build context and does not have any extraction or decompression capabilities.

 			  COPY conf.d/ /etc/apache2/